 We provide our sellers with a comprehensive list of recent local sales of homes built of a similar age, size and number of bedrooms (the same information used by agents).
 Combining actual sales data with your own research of what is currently on the market, generally helps to establish an expected price range.

-A cost effective ‘E-Valuer’ report from Quotable Value (www.qv.co.nz) can often give you a ball park figure and should all this research be inconclusive, perhaps due to a lack of similar properties in your area, then we would recommend an independent registered valuation.
+There are also various free online valuation tools plus the cost effective ‘E-Valuer’ report from Quotable Value (www.qv.co.nz) can often give you a ball park figure.
+Should all this research be inconclusive, perhaps due to a lack of similar properties in your area, then we would recommend an independent registered valuation.

 Do I need a valuation?